 We love to have waffles over here, and it was difficult for a while when I couldn’t eat any gluten or eggs.
-Eggs are still off the list, but now that I can eat spelt flour, it’s easy to make light and fluffy waffles.
+Once I was able to add gluten back into our diet, I knew that I had to figure out a way to make egg free waffles.

 Vegan Maple Vanilla Waffles.